In this guide

 ASQA explicitly flags the following as warning signs:

 A qualification issued through an inadequate RPL process is a direct risk to the credential you intend to rely on professionally.
-Rigour protects you.
+Rigour protects you — not speed.

 Can RPL replace the 120-hour work placement?